harmony-labs/loop_cli/README.md

 2. Load configuration (from file or defaults)
 3. Expand directories based on configuration and CLI options
 4. Load aliases from global and local `.looprc` files
-5. Execute the specified command in each directory (sequentially or in parallel)
+5. Execute the specified command in each directory
 6. Collect and summarize results
 7. Display summary and any error details